nuthanc/jiraClone/README.md

 * Add post request in issue_detail function
 * Pass comment_form to issue_detail.html
 * Add bootstrap classes in CommentForm widgets attrs
+* Clear the form after submitting by adding comment_form again, but if refresh is hit, it causes duplication
+* So redirect to same page